Case 1 – Bank Field Examiner closed the lid for 3 days without backing up and the drive got corrupted and crushed the work in the file.

 Copy… to a device that is not part of the computer that created it – Making a second copy onto the same computer hard drive will not help you when the hard drive crashes, when the computer is stolen, when you spill coffee all over the computer or drop it hard.
 Therefore, the copy must be placed somewhere else besides the computer that created it.

-AND is Physically separated from it – Copying to a USB drive that you put in your laptop bag is not separated form the computer.
+AND is Physically separated from it – Copying to a USB drive that you put in your laptop bag is not separated from the computer.
 What if you are mugged?
 What if the car is broken into or stolen?

 Organize and Backup What?